 Identifying problems in Windows Device Manager

-When opening the Windows Device Manager you should see a screen similar to the example picture to the right with +'s next to each of the device categories with no "Other devices" or "Unknown devices" listed as shown in the example.
-However, when problems occur you may have one or more of the errors below.
+When opening the Windows Device Manager, you should see a screen similar to the example picture to the right with +'s next to each of the device categories and no "Other devices" or "Unknown devices" listed as shown in the second example.
+However, when problems occur, you may have one or more of the errors below.

 Double-clicking and opening the device with the error shows you an error code.